CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/capital-projects.md

 - text_block:
   - title: Imagine Boston 2030
     body: >
-      Mayor Walsh’s $2.43 billion FY19-23 Capital Plan will make critical investments in the City’s infrastructure in every Boston neighborhood, guided by Imagine Boston 2030 and the schools, streets, arts, climate and resilience plans under its umbrella. <blockquote>More than 14,000 residents have shaped Imagine Boston 2030 by articulating the challenges Boston faces, setting goals for the city in 2030, and generating ideas about policies and investments to help achieve these goals.</blockquote>
+      Mayor Walsh’s $2.4 billion Imagine Boston FY19-23 capital plan will make critical investments in the City’s infrastructure in every Boston neighborhood, guided by Imagine Boston 2030 and the schools, streets, arts, climate and resilience plans under its umbrella. <blockquote>More than 14,000 residents have shaped Imagine Boston 2030 by articulating the challenges Boston faces, setting goals for the city in 2030, and generating ideas about policies and investments to help achieve these goals.</blockquote>